-- All students will be assigned to a surveying team and will work together to collect, analyze and visualize data for a mapping project around an assigned campus building. - Lab exercises are designed to provide surveying teams with the skills needed to obtain and analyze the data required to complete the semester project.
-As such, your team will work to complete the project throughout the semester. - While the semester project is a group project, each member of the team will be individually evaluated based on their performance. - Survey teams will be assigned during the second week of the semester. - The semester project consists of a series of documents: 1) mid-term assessment report, submitted to HuskyCT by the end of Week 10 (see Course Schedule); 2) final report, printed submission due the last day of the semester (see Course Schedule); and 3) series of maps created using both CAD and GIS software, printed submissions included as appendices to the final report. - Instructions for the Semester Project will be posted to HuskyCT and discussed in lab during the second week of the semester. - See Semester Project document for an overview of project goals and a complete description of project requirements.
+- All students will be assigned to a geomatics team and will work together to collect, analyze and visualize data for a mapping project around an assigned campus building. - Lab exercises are designed to provide teams with the skills needed to obtain and analyze the data required to complete the semester project.
+As such, your team will work to complete the project throughout the semester. - While the semester project is a group project, each member of the team will be individually evaluated based on their performance. - Geomatics teams will be assigned during the second week of the semester. - The semester project consists of a series of documents: 1) mid-term assessment report, due by the end of Week 10 (see Course Schedule); 2) final report, due the last day of the semester (see Course Schedule); and 3) series of maps created using both CAD and GIS software, included as appendices to the final report. - Instructions for the Semester Project will be posted to HuskyCT and discussed in lecture and lab. - See Semester Project document for an overview of project goals and a complete description of project requirements.